 • DO NOT LIVE IN ISOLATION

 Trauma survivors tend to live in isolation and this is a pitfall, because when they are alone their minds go into overdrive replaying the traumatic experiences which gives room to the devil.
-Nomatter how hard it is, there is a reason why God created family, neighbours, a church community etc otherwise if he wanted us to live in isolation.
-We would have been created on an island of our own.
+There is a reason why God created family, neighbours, a church community etc. Otherwise if he wanted us to live in isolation, we would have been created on an island of our own.
 Stay engaged and interact with other people.
 Do some outdoorsy activities and avoid obsessively reliving the traumatic scenarios alone.

 The bible instructs us in Luke 6:38 that we should “bless those who curse us and pray for those who mistreat us”.
 Please ask God to shine his light on the lost people’s paths, so that one day they will experience his love that softens hearts and they will stop the cycle of damaging others.
 Praying for people that hurt you will help you to release them completely and also help you to grow in Christ.
 Who doesn’t want a heart just like his?